SilasNiewierra/portfolio/index.md

   block: hero-2
   slug: features
   headline: Silas <br><strong>Niewierra</strong>
-  content: A short and sweet portfolio, showcasing some of my projects
+  content: Make the world a better and more efficient place by using the latest technologies
   cta:
     enabled: true
     url: https://github.com/forestryio/ubuild-jekyll